ApolloAuto/apollo/docs/specs/traffic_light.md

 Images arrive with its timestamp and camera id.
 The pair of timestamp and camera id is used to find appropriate cached information.
 If the image can find a cached record with same camera id and small difference between timestamps, the image can be published to process.
 All inappropriate images are abandoned.

 ## 3. Process
-We devide the process task into the following three steps.
+We divide the process task into the following three steps.
 ### 3.1 Input/Output
 Input：
 - image from selected camera